clarkfitzg/sta141c-winter19/README.md

 ### Asking Questions

 Questions about the material or logistics belong on Piazza so that everyone can see and respond.
-For personal or private questions ask the TA or instructor.
+For private or sensitive questions ask the TA or instructor.

 Asking good technical questions is an important skill.
 Stack Overflow offers some [sound advice on how to ask questions](https://stackoverflow.com/help/how-to-ask).